 More Member Stories

-Conference opened with a celebrating the first 40 years of the FSB, followed by FSB National Chairman, John Allan, delivering his opening address.
+Conference opened with a celebrating the first 40 years of the FSB, followed by the FSB National Chairman delivering the opening address.
 The National Chairman gave a stirring opening address to the conference by saying "we are united and professional - and together we are at our strongest."
-Mr Allan spoke with pride about his first 12 months as chairman and reminded members of the great strides that have been made in making sure the voice of small businesses is heard and listened to by the powers-that-be at every level.
+The National Chairman spoke with pride and reminded members of the great strides that have been made in making sure the voice of small businesses is heard and listened to by the powers-that-be at every level.

-The FSB National Chairman John Allan took to the stage with four young entrepreneurs to formally launch FSB Next Generation.
-Mr Allan introduced four FSB members who were heavily involved with Next Gen, Kate Hayes, Alyssa Smith, Ben Towers and Anisha Hanrod and highlighted their outstanding achievements in business.
-John Allan asserted, "Next Generation is mission critical for the future of the FSB."
+The FSB National Chairman took to the stage with four young entrepreneurs to formally launch FSB Next Generation.
+Four FSB members were introduced who were heavily involved with Next Gen, Kate Hayes, Alyssa Smith, Ben Towers and Anisha Hanrod and their outstanding achievements in business were highlighted.
+The National Chairman asserted, "Next Generation is mission critical for the future of the FSB."
 Kate gave a call to action to FSB members to support young business owners through the Next Generation programme, by sharing their experiences of running a business with young people and providing valuable input into the development of the Next Generation programme.
 Kate said, "We really need the help of FSB members.
 Remember, you all started out as self-employed people and we would really love your input."

 National Federation of Self Employed & Small Businesses LimitedSir Frank Whittle Way / Blackpool / FY4 2FE.
 National Federation of Self Employed & Small Businesses Limited (FSB) is registered in England, number 1263540